jopterhorst/vibingaudiorecorder/README.md

 📱 **Browser Compatible** - Works with modern browsers supporting MediaRecorder API
 🔧 **Duration Fixing** - Automatically fixes WebM duration metadata using webm-duration-fix library
 ⏰ **Recording Limit** - Automatic recording stop after 2 hours for security and performance
-🛡️ **Security Enhanced** - Production-safe logging and improved error handling
+🛡️ **Security Enhanced** - Production-safe logging and error handling
+🎨 **Configurable Text** - Customize all UI text messages for different languages and use cases
 ✨ **Vibe Coded** - This entire widget was crafted with pure vibes and good energy 🌟

 ## Usage